swisspost/gateleen/gateleen-packing/README_packing.md

 If all packed sub-requests in one packed request are dropped as expired, the HTTP response status defaults to `202 Accepted`.
 This can be overridden via the constructor overload parameter `StatusCode expiredRequestStatusCode`.

 If at least one packed sub-request is still enqueued, the packed request response remains `200 OK`.
+This status is an acceptance of packed request processing; actual sub-request enqueues complete asynchronously.

 ## Micrometer metrics
 The packing feature is monitored with micrometer.
 The following metrics are available: